 Sept.
 2-6, 2022

-All things Orientation in one place: our Mount Allison Orientation 2022 App includes everything you'll need, including our full schedule of events.
-2022 Orientation App available for download soon.
-Continue to check your Mount Allison email for updates.
+All things Orientation in one place: our Mount Allison Orientation 2022 App includes everything you'll need, including our evolving schedule of events.

 Questions?
 Email firstname.lastname@example.org or connect with us on social media!